-- 1. Except as otherwise provided in subsection 3, storage tanks must: - (a) Consist of welded steel and comply with American Water Works Association Standard D100; - (b) Consist of factory-coated, bolted steel and comply with American Water Works Association Standard D103; - (c) Consist of reinforced concrete of portland cement; - (d) Consist of prestressed concrete and comply with American Water Works Association Standard D110; or - (e) Consist of fiberglass-reinforced plastic and comply with American Water Works Association Standard D120. - 2.
-Reservoirs with floating covers may be used for the storage of water only if approved by the [health authority]Division or the appropriate district board of health after evaluation on a case-by-case basis.
-If so approved, such a reservoir must have a lining and cover composed of a flexible membrane which conforms to the requirements of: - (a) Standard 54 of the American National Standards Institute and the National Sanitation Foundation International; and - (b) American Water Works Association Standard D130. - 3.
-The [health authority] Division or the appropriate district board of health may authorize a public water system to use a storage tank composed of galvanized steel if: - (a) The plans and specifications for the tank are submitted to the [health authority] Division or the appropriate district board of health. - (b) The tank is assembled and hot-dip galvanized, and any other coating is applied, at a factory.
-The tank must not be modified at another location unless the modification is inspected by an engineer and approved by the [health authority] Division or the appropriate district board of health.
+- (a) Consist of welded steel and comply with American Water Works Association Standard D100: - (b) Consist of factory-coated, bolted steel and comply with American Water Works Association Standard D103; - (c) Consist of reinforced concrete of portland cement; - (d) Consist of prestressed concrete and comply with American Water Works AssociationStandard D110; or - (e) Consist of fiberglass-reinforced plastic and comply with American Water WorksAssociation Standard D120. - 2.
+Reservoirs with floating covers may be used for the storage of water only if approved by the Division or the appropriate district board of health [authority] after evaluation on a case-by-case basis.
+If so approved, such a reservoir must have a lining and cover composed of a flexible membrane which conforms to the requirements of: - (a) Standard 54 of the American National Standards Institute and [the National Sanitation Foundation] NSF International; and - (b) American Water Works Association Standard D130. - 3.
+The Division or the appropriate district board of health [authority] may authorize a public water system to use a storage tank composed of galvanized steel if: - (a) The plans and specifications for the tank are submitted to the Division or the appropriatedistrict board of health. [authority.] - (b) The tank is assembled and hot-dip galvanized, and any other coating is applied, at a factory.
+The tank must not be modified at another location unless the modification is inspected by an engineer and approved by the Division or the appropriate district board of health.